-*Snacks also include shopping at grocery stores and places like 7/11, Family Mart, etc., where we sometimes enjoyed an ice cream, or bought things like coffee or soap or other personal items.
+*Snacks also include shopping at grocery stores and places like 7/11, Family Mart, etc., where we sometimes enjoyed ice cream or bought things like coffee or soap, or other personal items.

-**Miscellaneous are expenses such as postcards and stamps, SIM cards, cinema visits, as well as when we had to pay for public toilets.
+**Miscellaneous expenses such as postcards and stamps, SIM cards, and cinema visits, as well as when we had to pay for public toilets.

 Also, our visit to the dentist for a dental cleaning, which was 86.97 EUR for both of us, is included here.

 The Expense categories on our world trip

 As you can see above, the largest expense for us was our accommodations.